 N. Scott Fine, Chairman and CEO of Cyclo Therapeutics, discusses Cyclo Therapeutics’ evolution from a fine chemicals company to a clinical-stage pharmaceutical company that develops cyclodextrins to treat human disease, particularly the orphan drug Trappsol® Cyclo™ for the treatment of Niemann-Pick Disease Type C, a rare and fatal genetic disease that impacts the brain, lung, liver, spleen, and other organs.

-Niemann-Pick Disease Type C is a rare and fatal genetic disease affecting 1 in 100,000 live births globally.
-NPC affects every cell in the body due to the defect in the NPC protein which is responsible for cholesterol processing in the cell.
-Because of the NPC protein defect, cholesterol accumulates abnormally in every cell in the body, causing symptoms in the brain, liver, spleen, lung and other organs.
-There are no approved drug therapies for NPC in the United States, and only one, Miglustat/Zavesca in Europe.
+Niemann-Pick Disease Type C is a rare genetic disease affecting 1 in 100,000 live births globally.
+NPC affects every cell in the body due to a defect in the NPC1 protein which is responsible for cholesterol processing in the cell.
+NPC causes symptoms in the brain, liver, spleen, lung and other organs and often leads to premature death.
+There are no approved drug therapies for NPC in the United States and only one approved therapy in Europe.

 About Cyclo Therapeutics: